justlep/nw-blueprint/README.md

 # nw-blueprint
-A blueprint for quickly building NWJS-based applications using LESS, Pug and Knockout (or any other JS libraries).
+A project-blueprint for quickly building NWJS-based applications using Grunt, LESS, Pug and Knockout (or any other JS libraries).
 Based on NodeJS and Node-Webkit.
 Compileable to a standalone program (per default Win/64), but should easily be adjustable for Linux/Mac.